 Loading cargo on the roof rack that weighs more than 100 kg (220 lb) or hangs over the rear or sides of the vehicle may damage the vehicle.
-Load cargo so that it rests evenly between the crossrails, making sure to fasten cargo securely.
+Do not load cargo exceeding 100 kg (220 lbs) and always load cargo so that it rests evenly between the crossrails and does not block the vehicle lamps or windows.
+Fasten the cargo securely.

 To prevent damage or loss of cargo when driving, check to make sure crossrails and cargo are securely fastened.
 Loading cargo on the roof rack will make the vehicle's center of gravity higher.
 Avoid high speeds, sudden starts, sharp turns, sudden braking, or abrupt maneuvers; otherwise it may result in loss of control.
 If driving for a long distance, on rough roads, or at high speeds, occasionally stop the vehicle to make sure the cargo remains in its place.
 Do not exceed the maximum vehicle capacity when loading the vehicle.
-For more information on vehicle capacity and loading, see Vehicle Load Limits \$ 194.
+For more information on vehicle capacity and loading, see Vehicle Load Limits \$\infty 200\$.